thomaswong25520/thomaswong25520.github.io/_posts/2025-06-27-kafka-blog-post.md

   </video>
 </div>

 **What you're seeing:** The producer (right window) generates web events every few seconds - user clicks, page views, purchases.
 The left window shows the Kafka topic receiving and storing these events as JSON data.
-Notice how each event is timestamped and contains realistic user interaction data.

 This simulates what happens millions of times per day on platforms like Amazon or Facebook - user actions being captured and streamed for real-time processing.